ARM-software/lisa/doc/index.rst

 ==============================================

 LISA - "Linux Integrated System Analysis" is a toolkit for interactive analysis and automated regression testing of Linux kernel behaviour.
-To get started with LISA:

 - See the README on the project's `Github home page`__ for an overview.
 - Check out the project's `Github Wiki`__ for some guides to installation